-Inside: Use this DIY Christmas stocking template to personalize your holiday decor and make your own stockings with the Christmas stocking fabric and trim accents of your choice.
+Use this DIY Christmas stocking template to personalize your holiday decor and make your own stockings with the Christmas stocking fabric and trim accents of your choice.

 Little back story here… Growing up, we had these adorable handmade stockings with our names embroidered on them that my great grandma made for us.
 They were a staple on our holiday mantel, even if mine had my name spelled wrong.

-You see, I was born in early December and she rushed to get a Christmas stocking made for me in time for my first Christmas without all the info she needed (like how to spell my name.)
+You see, I was born in early December and she rushed to get a Christmas stocking made for me in time for my first Christmas without all the info she needed (like how to spell my name).
 But to this day, my mom hangs them up, misspelling and all, and I love them.

-When I had my first baby, I knew that for our first Christmas as a family, I wanted to have homemade stockings of our own (that hopefully will have a lot of sentimental value to my kids one day.)
+When I had my first baby, I knew that for our first Christmas as a family, I wanted to have homemade stockings of our own (that hopefully will have a lot of sentimental value to my kids one day).

-So, using the stockings my great grandma made, I made a stocking cut out and used it as a template for our own homemade Christmas stockings and I can’t wait to show you how to make a stocking too!
+So, using the stockings my great grandma made, I made a stocking cut out and used it as a template for our own homemade Christmas stockings, and I can't wait to show you how to make a stocking too!

 I love how much personality they add to my Christmas decor!
 Any excuse to mix fun fabrics together, right?

-Now, I am no master when it comes to sewing, in fact I’m self and you tube taught.
+Now, I am no master when it comes to sewing, in fact I'm self and YouTube taught.
 If I can do this project, you can too.
-Trust me, the hardest part will be deciding which amazingly fun fabrics you’ll use.
+Trust me, the hardest part will be deciding which amazingly fun fabrics you'll use.

-What You’ll Need For Your Handmade Christmas Stockings
+Supplies For Handmade Christmas Stockings

-- stocking fabric (read section below for how much fabric you’ll need)
+• Stocking fabric (read section below for how much fabric you'll need)

-- lightweight batting (not too thick)
+• Lightweight batting (not too thick)

-- a sewing machine and needle
+• Sewing machine and needle

-- stocking template (printed out)
+• Stocking template (printed out)

-- thin sheets of stiff felt for names
+• Thin sheets of stiff felt for names

-- hot glue gun
+• Hot glue gun

-Choosing Your Christmas Stocking Fabric
+Choose Your Christmas Stocking Fabric

 It’s totally up to you whether you want all of your stockings to match or for each one to be unique.
 Either way, you’ll need to select 2 different stocking fabrics for each stocking: one for the boot and the hanging loop, and one for the cuff, or top of the stocking.